 The most common first-line treatment for migraines includes triptans.
 More than 200 million patients worldwide have used triptans.
 The most effective way to use triptans is to take them early in the headache-the earlier a patient takes these agents, the better the effect.
 Sumatriptan is an extremely effective migraine-abortive medication with minimal side effects.
-It is effective for approximately 70% of patients and has become the gold standard in abortive headache treatment.
-The usual dose is 1 tablet every 3 hours, as needed; maximum dose, 2 tablets per day.
-However, clinicians do need to limit triptan use (ideally, 3 days per week) to avoid rebound headaches or medication overuse headaches (MOH).
+It is effective for approximately 70% of patients and is the gold standard in abortive headache treatment.
+The usual dose is one tablet every 3 hours, as needed; maximum dose, two tablets per day.
+However, clinicians do need to limit triptan use (ideally, 3 days per week) to avoid rebound headaches or medication overuse headache (MOH).
+See section on rebound/MOH.

 Triptans are helpful for moderate as well as more severe migraines.
-Certain patients may tolerate one triptan better than others, and it is worthwhile for patients to try several.
+Certain patients tolerate one of the triptans better than another, and it is worthwhile to try several in an individual patient.
 Triptans are an excellent choice for migraine patients who are not at risk for coronary artery disease (CAD).
 Patients in their 50s or 60s can use these drugs, but they should be prescribed cautiously, and only in those patients who have been screened for CAD.
 Over the 23 years that triptans have been available, serious side effects have been few; they appear to be much safer than was previously thought in 1993.
+Most of the triptans are now available as generics.